History of the Wales national football team (1977–present): Upheaval under Toshack, Smith and Gould

 With many new nations gaining independence following the breakups of the Soviet Union and Yugoslavia, Wales faced three opponents for the first time in qualifying for the 1996 European Championships, Georgia, Albania and Moldova, along with Bulgaria and Germany.
 Wales secured a 2–0 victory over Albania in their opening match, but suffered back-to-back defeats against the other two new sides, including a heavy 5–0 loss to Georgia.
 Two defeats to Bulgaria led to Smith coming under increasing pressure and, despite earning a point away to Germany in April 1995, his contract was terminated after a 1–0 loss to Georgia.
 His replacement was Bobby Gould, who secured a victory over Moldova in his first match before ending the campaign with a defeat to Germany and a draw with Georgia.

 Gould's first full qualifying campaign as manager started inauspiciously as warm-up matches proved troublesome.
 A defeat to Italy in January 1996 saw both Rush and Phillips retire from international duty, while a further defeat to Switzerland was preceded by a falling out between Gould and Hughes.
 Further embarrassment was added when Wales suffered a 2–1 defeat against Fourth Division side Leyton Orient in May 1996 despite fielding a full strength side.
 Qualifying however began more positively as Wales defeated San Marino 5–0 and 6–0 in their opening fixtures, with Hughes returning to score four goals across the games.
 However, back-to-back fixtures against group favourites the Netherlands proved much more difficult; after losing 3–1 in Cardiff, Wales suffered their heaviest defeat in a competitive fixture in the return match, losing 7–1.
+Gould finally resigned following a 4–0 defeat to Italy in 1999.